tkachV/KyivstarTVDemo/README.md

 Additional flow, not required, but will be a plus:
 1. User can tap on any asset and open asset details page
+2. Make network call to load asset details
+3. Pay attention on UI in figma, how it have to work

 Please, no storyboards, xib files, localizations, CoreData.
 I recommend using SPM's - Alamofire for networking, Kingfisher for image load and cache, SnapKit for AutoLayout.